deepanshs/mrsimulator/docs/getting_started.rst

     ...     "abundance": "80%",
     ... }

-As mentioned before, a spin-system is a collection of sites and couplings.
-In the above example, we have created a spin-system with a single site and no couplings.
+As mentioned before, a spin system is a collection of sites and couplings.
+In the above example, we have created a spin system with a single site and no couplings.
 Here, the attribute `sites` hold a list of sites.
 The attributes `name`, `description`, and `abundance` are optional.

 ..  .. seealso:: :ref:`dictionary_objects`, :ref:`spin_system` and :ref:`site`.

-Until now, we have only created a python dictionary representation of a spin-system.
+Until now, we have only created a python dictionary representation of a spin system.
 To run the simulation, you need to create an instance of the :class:`~mrsimulator.SpinSystem` class.
-Import the SpinSystem class and use it's :meth:`~mrsimulator.SpinSystem.parse_dict_with_units` method to parse the python dictionary and create an instance of the spin-system class, as follows,
+Import the SpinSystem class and use it's :meth:`~mrsimulator.SpinSystem.parse_dict_with_units` method to parse the python dictionary and create an instance of the spin system class, as follows,

 .. plot::
     :format: doctest